neurodroid/stimfit/doc/sphinx/howto/index.rst

 :Release: |version|
 :Date:  |today|

-This document collects answers to some questions like "How do I make ... in ``Stimfit`` with python?".
-Though much of the material can be easily found in the :doc:`/manual/index`, the examples provided here are a good way for the casual user to start using Python in ``Stimfit``.
+This document collects answers to some questions like "How do I make ... in `Stimfit <http://www.stimfit.org>`_ with python?".
+Though much of the material can be easily found in the :doc:`/manual/index`, the examples provided here are a good way for the casual user to start using Python in `Stimfit <http://www.stimfit.org>`_.

-It assumes a basic knowledge of the embedded Python shell of ``Stimfit``.
-Some Python knowledge and a substantial proficiency in ``Stimfit`` are recommendable.
-Please note that this is not a Python manual, but a way to use Python for some basic analysis tasks provided with ``Stimfit``.
+It assumes a basic knowledge of the embedded Python shell of `Stimfit <http://www.stimfit.org>`_.
+Some Python knowledge and a substantial proficiency in `Stimfit <http://www.stimfit.org>`_ are recommendable.
+Please note that this is not a Python manual, but a way to use Python for some basic analysis tasks provided with `Stimfit <http://www.stimfit.org>`_.
 For a detailed Python manual, we encourage the user to visit the official Python documentation on the [Python-website]_ and going through the :doc:`/manual/index`.

-Every function described along this document is available in your current ``Stimfit`` version.
-To make use of them you have simply to type the following line in the ``Stimfit`` embedded Python shell:
+Every function described along this document is available in your current `Stimfit <http://www.stimfit.org>`_ version.
+To make use of them you have simply to type the following line in the `Stimfit <http://www.stimfit.org>`_ embedded Python shell:

 ::